ruggboy/Hello-World/README.md

 # Hello-World

-New to programming, want to see my ideas come to life.
+# I'm new to programming, and I can't wait to see my ideas come to life.
+print "Hello World"